abacusmodeling/abacus-develop/docs/advanced/input_files/input-main.md

 #### relax_method

 - **Type**: String
-- **Description**: The method to do geometry optimizations.
-If set to bfgs, using BFGS algorithm.
-If set to cg, using cg algorithm.
-If set to sd, using steepest-descent lgorithm.
+- **Description**: The method to do geometry optimizations:
+  - bfgs: using BFGS algorithm.
+  - sd: using steepest-descent algorithm.
+  - cg: using cg algorithm.
+  - cg-bfgs:
 - **Default**: cg

 #### relax_cg_thr